kelvin-martin/crypt/README.md

 __decrypt (text, passPhrase)__

 Decrypts a block of previously encrypted text (__*string*__) using the supplied pass phrase (__*string*__) and returns a plain text (__*string*__) decryption.
 If an error occurs a null object is returned.
 Therefore, the return value sould always be tested for null.
 If a different pass phrase is used then the function will return null.

+###License
+Crypt is freely distributable under the terms of the MIT license.